 Some fulfillment providers keep a curtain of secrecy around their operations, especially when issues arise — but not ShipBob.

 Even during the worst of the pandemic, they maintained transparency and communicated with us every step of the way.”

 Devanning requires a team of highly trained and experienced professionals.
 If there’s a lack of forklift operators or other workers fit to carry out the necessary tasks, the process can be seriously affected.

 The pains of staffing shortages are particularly acute in the handballing process, since a business usually needs to break cargo down manually.
 Not having enough people to handle this will cause significant delays in the rest of your warehousing operations.

-For example, a supplier or manufacturer may not use the same labelling system or conventions that the retailer uses.
+For example, a supplier or manufacturer may not use the same labeling system or conventions that the retailer uses.
 This can cause confusion and mix-ups that not only waste time, but also that lead to sorting and storage errors.

-Your devanning crew will need to pay close attention to how goods are labelled, so each SKU is handled and received appropriately.
+Your devanning crew will need to pay close attention to how goods are labeled, so each SKU is handled and received appropriately.
 In some cases, you may need to relabel the goods to ensure that they can be easily identified and move seamlessly through the rest of the supply chain.

-When the wrong shipping container is prioritised over a container that needs to be devanned more urgently, it can cause some delays further down the line.
+When the wrong shipping container is prioritized over a container that needs to be devanned more urgently, it can cause some delays further down the line.
 This typically occurs due to miscommunication or lack of communication between the involved parties.